 Sharpen The Saw (Stephen Covey)

-in #effective16 days ago
+in #effective5 months ago

 I read a book called The 7 habbits by Stephen Covey and today I read a post reminding me of habbit no 7.
 Regardless of your occupation or location, you've undoubtedly utilized some form of tool.
 Whether you're a craftsman, law enforcement officer, sex worker, salesperson, educator, or homemaker, tools have played a role in your life.
 Tools are pivotal to human progress, with some of the earliest ones, dating back over 3.3 million years, being simple sticks and stones.
 Our advancements from these primitive tools to the sophisticated ones we use today are monumental.